Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/Comp_receptor/README.md

 title: Complex receptors
 ---

-# Binding free energy calculations with complex receptors
+# Binding free energy calculations in multicomponent systems

 !!! info
     This example can be found in the [docs/examples/Comp_receptor][6] directory in the repository folder